termite-labs/termite-labs-vibratory-tumbler/README.md

 ### Advice

-* I need advice on choosing a motor for the next version:
+* A future version should have a better motor
-	* Ideally it's of a standard size that is easy to find around the world
+	* Standard size that is easy to find around the world
-	* Ideally it's effective at 12V, because 24V power adapters cost much more
+	* Effective at 12V, because 24V power adapters cost much more
+	* It has an easy way to attach an eccentric load to the axle
+	* More powerful, but not much perhaps
-	* Idelaly it costs at most around 20$
+	* It costs at most around 20$
+	* It comes with detailed power and speed specs

+* A future version needs a better way to connect power to the motor
+	* A switch would be convenient
+	* A potentiometer would be convenient too

+* I love Fusion 360, but with the free version it's impossible to collaborate on the designs.
+	* Does anyone know how to handle this?
-* Redesign using open source tools?
+	* Or shuld we redesign using open source tools, maybe OpenSCAD?

 ## Version History